jprudent/JMHC/README.md

 About
 -----

-A scoring program for mahjong chinese rules (aka chinese official).
+A scoring program for mahjong chinese rules (aka chinese official, MCR, MCO).

 Status
 ------

 Don't (yet) blindly trust results :)
-I didn't implement the execlusionary rule yet because I don't fully understand it yet and as far as I know nobody does.
+But I think I covered all the cases I could think of.

 Licence